 - Prepare Filling Ingredients – In a heavy-bottomed skillet, heat 2 tbsp oil over medium-high heat.
 Season skin-side of chicken with salt and add to pot skin-side down.
 Salt the other side in pan.
 Sear chicken until golden brown, about 4 minutes per side.
 Remove chicken to a plate and drain excess fat from skillet.
 Return skillet to stove and lower heat to medium.
 Add diced onion and minced garlic and cook about 5 minutes, scraping up any brown bits from the bottom.
 Stir in cayenne, cumin, oregano, and black pepper.
 Cook 1 minute more.
 Turn heat to high and add chicken broth, diced potato, raisins, and a pinch of salt.
 Bring to a boil then add chicken and its juices into the skillet.
 Reduce heat to low, cover and cook for about 30 minutes.
 Remove from heat and let cool for 1 hour.

 - Make Filling – Remove chicken thighs from cooled broth.
 Discard skin and bones.
 Shred chicken meat with your hands.
 Stir gelatin powder into pot and then return shredded chicken and peas.
-Pour into a large bowl and refrigerate to solidify a minimum of 4 hours, preferably overnight and up to 3 days.
+Pour into a large bowl and refrigerate to solidify a minimum of 4 hours, preferably overnight and even up to 3 days.

 - Assemble Salteñas – Using refrigerated crescent roll dough, Goya or La Salteña frozen empanada dough for baking ("al horno") or homemade dough (see below), roll 1 disk at a time into a ⅛ inch thick by 8 inch circle on a lightly floured surface.
 Keep remaining disks covered.
 Remove chicken filling from refrigerator and scoop 1 cup filling onto center of disk.
 Top it with some diced egg and a few olive slices.
 Brush the egg wash (2 eggs and 2 tsp water whisked together) around inside edges.
 Fold 2 sides up over the filling.
 Seal by crimping or scallop.
 To scallop, start at one edge of the half circle and fold a small piece of dough (fingernail size) over the seam and press gently.
 Fold another small piece of dough over the seam so that it overlaps the previous one.
 Continue until full semi-circle is sealed.
 It should look like a rope across the top of a football.
 Transfer to a parchment-lined baking sheet small enough to fit in the freezer.
 Repeat with remaining 9 disks.
 Freeze for at least an hour and up to 3 months (see Notes) before Baking.

 - Bake and Serve – Preheat oven to 500° if salteñas have been frozen for less than 4 hours or 450° if frozen longer.
 Line a separate rimmed baking sheet with parchment and spray lightly with cooking spray.
 Move frozen salteñas to this pan.
 Add paprika to remaining egg wash and brush over salteñas.
-Bake 15 to 20 minutes until crust is golden brown and seam slightly blackened.
-Serve on a tray alone or with Llajua, Bolivian hot sauce.
+Bake 15 to 20 minutes until crust is golden brown and the seam slightly blackened.
+Serve on a tray alone or with Llajua, Bolivia's wonderful hot sauce.

 Homemade Saltena Dough